Jasonnatant/particle-gravity-sim/README.md

 # particle-gravity-sim
-A beginner scientific computing simulation using Python, NumPy, and Matplotlib
+A beginner scientific computing simulation using Python, NumPy, and Matplotlib.